Strength Evaluation

 Which of the following two arguments is stronger?

-nlite relies on user feedback to rank submitted arguments.
-Please evaluate the strength of the two arguments presented, ignoring all others.
+nlite primarily relies on user feedback to rank submitted arguments.
+Please compare the strength of the two arguments below, ignoring all others.

 Argument A